gokulggopi2007/Problem-Solving-in-C/README.md

 Q35.Write a C program to calculate water bill using slab rates (≤1000 liters free, next 2000 @ ₹5, above @ ₹10 per 1000 liters).
 Q36.Write a C program to display mobile data usage alert – "Low Data", "Half Consumed", or "Data Over" based on usage.
 Q37.Write a C program to calculate the attendance percentage of a student and determine exam eligibility or not eligibility.
+Q38.
+Write a C program to print the first digit of a given number.
+Q39.
+Write a C program to find whether the first digit of a given number is odd or even.
+Q40.
+Write a C program to check whether the given digit is occurred in a number.
+Q41.
+Write a C program to count the occurrence of a digit in a number.
+Q42.
+Write a C program to check whether the digits of a number are in ascending order.
+Q43.
+Write a C program to check whether the digits of a number are in descending order.
+Q44.
+Write a C program to swap the first and last digit of a given number.
+Q45.
+Write a C program to find the frequency of each digit in a given number.
+Q46.
+Write a C program to find the largest digit in a given number.
+Q47.
+Write a C program to find the smallest digit in a given number.
+Q48.
+Write a C program to check whether all digits of a number are even or odd or mixed.
+Q49.
+Write a C program to find the difference between the sum of even digits and odd digits of a number.
+Q50.
+Write a C program to remove all zeroes from a given number.
+Q51.
+Write a C program to calculate the sum of squares and cubes of digits of a number.
+Q52.
+Write a C program to print each digit of a number in words.
+Q53.
+Write a C program to print the factorial of a given number N.
+Q54.
+Write a C program to calculate the sum of digits of a given number.
+Q55.
+Write a C program to count the number of digits in a given number.
+Q56.
+Write a C program to print the product of digits of a given number.
+Q57.
+Write a C program to reverse a given number.
+Q58.
+Write a C program to check whether a number is palindrome or not.
+Q59.
+Write a C program to check whether a number is Armstrong number or not.
+Q60.
+Write a C program to find the GCD of two numbers.
+Q61.
+Write a C program to find the LCM of two numbers.
+Q62.
+Write a C program to check whether a given number is prime or not.
+Q63.
+Write a C program to print all factors of a given number.
+Q64.
+Write a C program to find the sum of all factors of a given number.
+Q65.
+Write a C program to check whether a given integer is a perfect square or not.
+Q66.
+Write a C program to check whether a given number is a Strong Number or not.
+Q67.
+Write a C program to check whether a given number is a Perfect Number or not.
+Q68.
+Write a C program to check whether a given number is a Neon Number or not.
+Q69.
+Write a C program to check whether a given number is a Harshad Number or not.
+Q70.
+Write a C program to check whether a given number is a Buzz Number or not.
+Q71.
+Write a C program to check whether a given number is an Automorphic Number or not.
+Q72.
+Write a C program to check whether a given number is a Magic Number or not.
+Q73.
+Write a C program to check whether a given integer is a power of 2 or not.
+Q74.
+Write a C program to multiply two numbers without using * operator.
+Q75.
+Write a C program to find N power of M (Exponentiation) without using predefined function.